Charging Basics

 DC Fast Charging Basics

 Most EV drivers charge at Level I and Level II because it’s inexpensive, convenient, and readily available.
-Although Level II charging speeds may be different from car model to car model (ie, a Tesla vs a Nissan LEAF), the speed you’ll charge at is consistent over time.
+Although Level II charging speeds may be different from car model to car model (ie, Tesla Model 3 vs Rivian R1S), the speed you’ll charge at is consistent over time.
 For example, a Hyundai Kona charging at Level II will add roughly 30 miles of range per hour spent charging whether you plug in at 50% charged or 80% charged.
 Similar vehicles, like the Chevrolet Bolt, Polestar 2, and the VW ID.4, have similar Level II charging speeds as the Kona.

 However, with DC fast charging, there’s a lot more variability across different car models, charging stations, and even according to how much juice you have left when you plug in.